JD Power Releases 2011 Car Insurance Rankings

 J.D.
 Power and Associates, a global information services company that conducts customer satisfaction research in a number of different areas, has released its 2011 Auto Insurance Rankings.

-The rankings are based on customer satisfaction rated in five separate areas: customer interactions with the insurer; price of premiums; types of policy offerings; policy billing and payment; and policy claims.
-Each company is rated on a 1,000 point scale.
+The rankings are based on customer experience and satisfaction rated in five separate areas: customer interactions with the insurer; price of auto insurance premiums; types of insurance policies offered; policy billing and payment; and policy claims.
+Insurance providers are rated on a 1,000 point scale.
 Overall customer satisfaction with car insurance was up this year.

-The top 10 auto insurance companies, according to JD Power are:
+The top 10 auto insurance companies, according to J.D.
+Power’s U.S. Auto Insurance Study are:

 - Amica Mutual